Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 The Trouble With Big Cat Rescue

-Big Cat Rescue is a large "non-profit" animal sanctuary in Tampa, Florida, renowned and acclaimed around the world for their work, "rescuing" exotic cats from the pet trade, circuses, roadside zoos and the fur farms, as well as rehabilitating wild bobcats.
+Big Cat Rescue is a large "non-profit" animal sanctuary in Tampa, Florida, renowned and acclaimed around the world for their work "rescuing" exotic cats from the pet trade, circuses, roadside zoos, and fur farms.
+They are also known for rehabilitating wild bobcats.

 The Truth About Big Cat Rescue

-- Big Cat Rescue is against zoos, including those that are a member of the Wildlife Conservation Society and the Association of Zoos and Aquariums (in which they were denied accreditation from in the past).
+- Big Cat Rescue is against zoos, including those that are members of the Wildlife Conservation Society and the Association of Zoos and Aquariums (to BCR was denied accreditation from in the past).

 - Big Cat Rescue's founder purchased many of her current feline residents as private pets.